CrowdStrike/foundry-fn-python/README.md

 ## Working with `falconpy`

-As of version 1.0.0, `falconpy` no longer ships with Foundry Function Python.
-Removal of this dependency is intended to reduce the maintenance of this project.
 Function authors should import `falconpy` explicitly as a requirement in their project when needed.

 ### General usage